Macrometacorp/docs/docs/c8ql/tutorial/match-and-filter.md

 Because `null` compares to numbers as lower, it accidentally fulfills the age criterion `c.age < 13` (`null < 13`).
 For more information, refer to [Type and Value Order](../type-and-value-order.md).

-### Multiple conditions
+### Multiple Conditions

-To not let documents pass the filter without an age attribute, we can add a second criterion:
+Those null values are really messing up the query.
+You can filter out documents without an age attribute if you add a second criterion:

 ```js
 FOR c IN Characters